AUTOBarge/autobargesim/maps/demo/readme.md

 to be added

 ## Dependencies
-The following tooldboxes are required:
+The following toolboxes are required:
 - [Mapping Toolbox](https://de.mathworks.com/products/mapping.html)

 ## Setup